sandeep9889/Quantum-ttt/README.md

 Created Using: Python3, IBM qiskit, Streamlit

 Installation
-Create a new conda environment pip install qiskit[visualization] pip install streamlit
+Create a new TicTakToe environment pip install qiskit[visualization] pip install streamlit
 How to run the app.py ?